Adopted: May, 2018

 - Treasurer Shall be responsible for maintaining the financial records of the organization

 - Immediate Past President Shall serve as TML Board Representative.
 The Immediate Past President shall be responsible for continued membership development, corporate fundraising and enhancing the visibility of the organization and its goals.
+When there is no Past President, the President will appoint a member to serve in this capacity.

 Section 5.2 - Terms of Office.